Natural calming aid for dogs

 Tissues with high-energy requirements, such as the brain, can be severely affected by Thiamine deficiency.

-The benefits of thiamine
+The benefits of thiamine for dogs

 - Works in the central nervous system to calm and soothe anxious animals